idealparable/BibleQ/Laz_v_John.md

   I think that Moses likely compiled accounts, possibly accurately preserved from memory originally prior to the invention of writing, and this seems to be explicitly confirmed in the case of the toledoth line in [Genesis 5:1a](https://www.blueletterbible.org/lsb/gen/5/1/s_1047020), which adds that it is the "book of" the toledoth of Adam, which likely should be read as implied to apply to all the other toledoth lines too.

+  The perspectives match "sig-after" (toledoth lines as signatures after the accounts they go with) -- for example, only God witnesses creation before Day 6 -- up through the Abraham section, which has no toledoth, as the first one to be very long, so an end-signature first became less useful, then later shifted to usually sig-before.

+  Sarfati seems to assume that they all have to be one or the other, but we don't do that with modern sources; some are after, some before, and as far as I've been able to find, nobody has ever supported a universal rule with any evidence at all.

+  And the norm in clay tablets for short accounts in the Ancient Near East (ANE) is sig-after.

+  Until the Abraham account, the sections were short enough to work for that, but the Abe account is much too long for it.

+  The "signature" purpose may also have been Moses citing his source, rather than part of the original account per se, but that works out to the same thing (not merely a transitional statement).

+  This could make sense if the accounts were originally oral, and whose account it was would be credited outside of the account itself, and later was added into attribution lines at the end of clay tablets (such end-sigs are called colophons), used as sources possibly by Moses, or at least the pattern of them could have been emulated by him.

+  The only exception where this pattern doesn't seem initially to fit is in the Naamah genealogy in chapter 4, if Naamah is Noah's wife, as I think is clearly implied.

+  Based on the number of names, and timing of similarities in styles in different eras between her and his genealogies (a common trend throughout biblical history), Naamah likely was born after the death of Adam.

+  However, it's clear that genealogical information was later updated into earlier accounts by someone else in the chain of curation of the accounts (authors of later accounts in Genesis, or compiler if as late as Moses).

+  This is seen most clearly in the two Esau genealogies ([36:1-8](https://www.blueletterbible.org/lsb/gen/36/1) listing his sons, then [9-43](https://www.blueletterbible.org/lsb/mat/19/8) repeating the list of his sons and adding other later descendants).

+  Genealogies also usually start an account, establishing credentials of the author, so the style change from [4:17](https://www.blueletterbible.org/lsb/gen/4/17) to 18 likely is the start of a later brief account of Naamah added by Noah, or kept separately and compiled in by Moses or any of the other curators between them, such as Shem.

+  The style also changes back at [4:25](https://www.blueletterbible.org/lsb/gen/4/25), so this is likely Adam's authorship again, continuing through the /This is the book of the generations of Adam/ part ([5:1a](https://www.blueletterbible.org/lsb/gen/5/1)) of Genesis 5.

+  Then a review summary of events from the earlier accounts is begun in 5:1b, also common after toledoth lines, indicating it is preserving an original account verbatim, not Moses merely using sources loosely.
+(Yet another basic point Sarfati does not even engage with.)

+  In effect, Moses' use of these statements does turn them into transitions, but it's clear this is a lesser purpose.

+  Also, the only case that looks like a transition is a major purpose is [Genesis 10:1](https://www.blueletterbible.org/lsb/gen/10/1) (sons of "them" makes the last part clearly not the start of a later account, nor "the sons of Noah", and the first mention of the sons in the following verses has no break).

+  This just happens to be the only one where the authorship, under the sig-after-until-Abe view, includes the same person (Shem) for the account both before and after.

+  It's clear that before it, Shem was writing with help from Ham and Japheth, and after it he wrote his own contribution, so both would indeed have been a single account likely from the start, or he could have done the second one as an update and edited the original wording of what is now Genesis 10:1 (such an edit is much more likely for the original author than a later curator, given the clear evidence mentioned above that later curators/authors preserved prior accounts verbatim to a "fault").

+  Early Christians following the "noble Berean" approach ([Acts 17:10-11](https://www.blueletterbible.org/lsb/act/17/10)) would of course have read Genesis attentively and noticed these things, if they weren't already common knowledge in Judaism of the time (as they likely also were).

+  Especially with Jesus' extra focus on Genesis as key.

-- Second, I think the apostle John, Mark, and other early Christians likely noticed that Christ modeled what I've been calling "authorial avoidance" as an optional way to approach self-referential statements by an author in his own work -- by avoiding using his own name in it.
+- Second, I think the apostle John, Mark, and other early Christians likely noticed that Christ modeled what I've been calling "authorial avoidance" as an optional way to approach self-referential statements by an author in his own work -- by avoiding using his own name in Genesis 1-2:3.

   I'm not sure if I got that term from others or if there is a standard term for it, but this was a way authors could avoid seeming to claim too much *personal* honor, as in their culture they believed in a "limited honor" model, that honor (acclaim, likeliness of resources being directed your way, etc.) was a finite resource that had to be allocated.

+  To be constantly reminding the reader that you were the person often in important events would seem to beat others over the head with how important you are, and that wasn't very appreciated.

   This is part of why it's clear right in Genesis 1-2 that "the LORD God" has a *personal* distinction from the one called simply "God" earlier, even though it's also clear the two terms can be used interchangeably or at least cooperatively (compare [1:27](https://www.blueletterbible.org/lsb/gen/1/27/s_1047020) & [2:7](https://www.blueletterbible.org/lsb/gen/2/7/s_1047020)).

   This is important as it answers Unitarian-style objections that the pluripersonality of God's internal nature yet singularity of his outward identity is a late invention.

   It's known that Jews in the Inter-Testamental (IT) period did at least think there might be "Two Powers" in heaven (conflating Son and Spirit to get two instead of three), identified as internal numbering, within God's nature, while God is one entity; these aren't separate beings, but have their own personalities or centers of consciousness.

-  So "God is one" in the Shema, meaning there are no other legitimate gods, yet internally some of his traits can be literally personified, without beginning.
+  So "God is one" in the Shema ([Deuteronomy 6:4](https://www.blueletterbible.org/lsb/deu/6/4), and related passages [Exodus 20:3](https://www.blueletterbible.org/lsb/exo/20/3), [Isaiah 43:10](https://www.blueletterbible.org/lsb/isa/43/10), cf. [Mark 12:29](https://www.blueletterbible.org/lsb/mar/12/29)), meaning there are no other legitimate gods, yet internally some of his traits can be literally personified, without beginning.

-  Specifically his wisdom (knowledge in action) and ideas which can be expressed as his word(s) for the Son/Word/Wisdom, and his action capability and thoughts/emotions for the Spirit, while the Father focuses on omniscience/knowledge and ultimate authority.
+  Specifically his wisdom (knowledge in action) and ideas which can be expressed as his word(s) for the Son (e.g. [Mark 1:1](https://www.blueletterbible.org/lsb/mar/1/1), [Matthew 3:17](https://www.blueletterbible.org/lsb/mat/3/17), [Matthew 8:20](https://www.blueletterbible.org/lsb/mat/8/20)) / Word ([John 1:1](https://www.blueletterbible.org/lsb/jhn/1/1), [14](https://www.blueletterbible.org/lsb/jhn/1/14)) / Wisdom (e.g. [Luke 11:49](https://www.blueletterbible.org/lsb/luke/11/49), cf. [Matthew 23:34](https://www.blueletterbible.org/lsb/mat/23/34); [Proverbs 8:12](https://www.blueletterbible.org/lsb/pro/8/12), [22-30](https://www.blueletterbible.org/lsb/pro/8/22), [Proverbs 2:6](https://www.blueletterbible.org/lsb/pro/2/6), [Matthew 11:16-19](https://www.blueletterbible.org/lsb/mat/11/16) / [Luke 7:31-32](https://www.blueletterbible.org/lsb/luk/7/32), cf. [Proverbs 1:24-28](https://www.blueletterbible.org/lsb/pro/1/24)), and his action capability (hand; ) and thoughts/emotions/understanding for the Spirit, while the Father focuses on omniscience/knowledge ([Exodus 31:3](https://www.blueletterbible.org/lsb/exo/31/3), ) and ultimate authority .

   Also the Spirit is mentioned within the account, as if prepared for action, but then not mentioned again, and all Scripture is inspired by the Spirit (the word for Spirit is also the word for wind or breath, so this is implied in [2nd Timothy 3:16](https://www.blueletterbible.org/lsb/2ti/3/16/s_1128016); see also [2nd Peter 1:21](https://www.blueletterbible.org/lsb/2pe/1/21/s_1157021), [Mark 12:36](https://www.blueletterbible.org/lsb/mar/12/36/s_969036)), so he has an implied authorial role too.

   He is not the one signing the account, so he doesn't need to completely avoid being named in it, yet has a partial avoidance in avoiding clear mentions of what he did (he and the Son both acted in creating; carrying out the "let us" orders from the one called simply God, the Father).

-  Thus, the Spirit has personal distinctions both from "God" and "the LORD God" (LSB Yahweh God).
+  Thus, the Spirit has personal distinctions both from the one called simply "God" and from "the LORD God" (LSB Yahweh God).

   In this I see evidence that the "three Persons in one Being" belief of Trinitarianism is actually evidenced right in Genesis, and clearly noticed by the author of the gospel of John in John 1.

+  Note that there would be no reason to avoid this personal reference if the author was the Father, as it's proper to attribute ultimate honor to him.

   Most later authors of portions of Scripture, including the other "toledoth sections," just referred to themselves in the third person, only rarely clarifying in-text that they're the ones authoring it.